Disclosure: if you purchase through any links on this web page, I earn referral fees from partners. These fees do not influence my recommendations.

 Refund wait times: PayPal payments are usually refunded within a few hours, while card payments take up to five business days.

-Hosting highlights: free domain, unmetered bandwidth, unlimited storage on shared hosting, free SSL, decent support.
+Hosting highlights: free domain, unmetered bandwidth, 50 GB storage, free SSL, decent support.

 #2 InMotion: 90 days

 Hosting plans start at $6.39/mo.
 However, InMotion is among web hosts with negotiable prices, so be sure to reach out to their sales team via live chat before buying and ask for a better deal.
-They also offer one of the longest hosting money-back guarantees, so there’s no risk in trying them out.
+They are also on our list of the cheapest unlimited web hosting providers.

 Restrictions: none – the money-back guarantee applies to all hosting plans, regardless of term length.

 How to claim: reach out to their billing department via live chat within 90 days of making payment and ask for your refund.

 Refund wait times: instant for PayPal.
 Up to seven business days for credit and debit cards.

 Hosting highlights: free domain with higher shared plans, exceptional support quality, unmetered bandwidth and storage.

 Prices start at $2.75/mo.
 Around 2.3% of all websites on the web are hosted with HostGator, making them one of the top three hosting companies in the world.
 Unfortunately, the quality of their service leaves a lot to be desired .